Load Range D

 The first thing to check for is a series of letters and numbers that begins with P, LT, or no letter at all.
 P235/75R15 and LT215/65R15 are two examples.
 This alpha-numeric code contains a lot of information, including the tire type, width, aspect ratio, construction, and diameter.

-You’ll see the load index and speed rating next to this extended code, which you’ll need to know in order to choose the correct tires for your loaded work truck.
+You’ll see the load index and speed rating next to this extended code, which you’ll need to know to choose the correct tires for your loaded work truck.
 To get the most out of this data, you must first comprehend what the tire size information represents, which is discussed in detail above.

 A load range D tire may carry more weight than a load range C tire when properly inflated.
 At 65 psi, load range D tires can carry about 1,610 pounds, whereas load range C tires can carry 1,360 pounds at 50 psi.